mapachurro/floridaManGenerator/README.md

 Our stack consists of:

--an Express/NodeJS server
+- an Express/NodeJS server
--Hosted and deployed on Heroku
+- Hosted and deployed on Heroku
--Using a MySQL (through JAWSDB) database to keep original and edited articles, and a Sequelize ORM to coordinate that -We provide GET routes to serve the article data, and POST routes to save the edited articles -Utilizes JS libraries to facilitate user editing of article data through the browser -It's totally sick
+- Using a MySQL (through JAWSDB) database to keep original and edited articles, and a Sequelize ORM to coordinate that
+- We provide GET routes to serve the article data, and POST routes to save the edited articles
+- Utilizes JS libraries to facilitate user editing of article data through the browser
+- It's totally sick